-3) Weed Out Your Fake Friends
+5) Weed Out Your Fake Friends

-5) Being Frugal Means Fewer Marital Problems
+6) Being Frugal Means Fewer Marital Problems

 Everyone knows that money problems contribute to an incredible amount of marital problems and divorces.
-The thing is, when you are smart with your money as a team, you will find a lot less to argue about.
+The thing is, when you’re smart with your money as a team, you will find a lot less to argue about.
 If you learn to live within your means, chances are your money disagreements will become few and far between.
 When bills are paid on time and money is in the bank, stress and hostility decrease.
-When you get on the same financial page as your spouse, you may even find that it doesn’t bother you as much when they leave their pajamas on the floor every day for EIGHT YEARS STRAIGHT.
+When you get on the same financial page as your spouse, you may even find that it doesn’t bother you as much when they leave their pajamas on the floor every day for ELEVEN YEARS STRAIGHT.
 I sure did.
 (Sorry Honey!
 Kisses!)

-6) Better Sleep
+7) Better Sleep

 I have to say that I sleep GREAT these days.
-Part of it is my new Serta iComfort mattress, but I digress.
-I just don’t have a lot to worry about…and I definitely don’t worry about money!
+Part of it is my Serta iComfort mattress, but I digress.
+I just don’t have a lot to worry about, and I definitely don’t worry about money!
 I sleep great because I know exactly which bills are due and when.
 Furthermore, I have the money to pay for them…and I have an emergency fund for anything else that comes up!
 Now THAT, my friends, is relaxation.

 Your Free Frugal Gift